johannes-holz/TransmogAddon/libs/RisingAPI/docs/Transmog.md

 	* If the character has a BoE item in its inventory that is not yet bound to the player and whose visual was not unlocked before.
 	* If the character has a soulbound item in its inventory that can still be traded with other raid members or refunded at a vendor.
 * An unlocked item visual is considered "unavailable" if the player does not currently satisfy all requirements needed to use the item visual for transmogrification.
 Such requirements include: level, profession, profession specialization.
+* Rate limiting is in place for the API.
+If you send too many requests in a short amount of time, your requests will fail with the message `too many requests`.
+The exact limits vary between different requests and may change.

 # API Functions